Rocky5/XBMC4Gamers/Mod Files/system/scripts/XBMC4Gamers Extras/Synopsis/ReadMe.txt

 To integrate this into your skin:

-	1) Place the 3 _Script* xml files into your 720p folder.
+	1) Place the 3 _Script* xml files into your skin xml folder.
 	2) Stick the Synopsis folder in you scripts folder.
 	3) Replace your default.xbe with the new one.
 	4) Yeah that's it.